From Antequera to Ronda by Bike:

 Return:

-To return to Malaga airport from Ronda, the easiest way is to opt for a private transfer (approx. 1h15 journey, 184 €/car), otherwise by public bus count approximately 2 hours 30 minutes.
+To return to Malaga airport from Ronda, the easiest way is to opt for a private transfer (approx. 1h15 journey, 184 €/car), otherwise by public bus count approximately 2 hours 30 minutes (with a connection in Marbella).

 You can book the return transfer via our booking form.